-(45) a.
-If John punishes his enemy - SLAP\
+(47) a.
+Mary will punish her enemy - SLAP

-=> if John punishes his enemy, slapping will be involved.

 b.
+One of these women punished her enemy - SLAP

+c. #None of these women punished her enemy - SLAP (adapted from Schlenker to appear a,b)
-If John punishes his enemy and this involves some slapping, we'll hear about it.

-≠> if John punishes his enemy, slapping will be involved.
+(48) a.
+If Mary punishes her enemy - SLAP_I we'll hear about it. => if Mary punishes her enemy, slapping will be involved. b.
+If Mary punishes her enemy and this involves some slapping, we'll hear about it. ≠> if Mary punishes her enemy, slapping will be involved. (adapted from Schlenker to appear a,b)

-(see Schlenker to appear a,b, from which the pictures are taken)